 Parking at UGA is divided into permit-required areas and short-term pay lots.
 If a student plans to drive an automobile, motorcycle, or scooter to campus, a UGA parking permit is required.
-Permits are distributed based on a priority system that takes into account factors such as classification (student, faculty, staff, etc.).
-A parking permit must be displayed at all times on campus for the assigned lot.
+Permits are distributed based on a priority system that considers factors such as classification (student, faculty, staff, etc.).
+A parking permit must be always displayed on campus for the assigned lot.
 Information and instructions are available on the Parking Services website.
 If you do not want to park on campus, many people use bikes, and the Athens Transit system makes stops on campus.
 Bus routes and times can be accessed here.